Shuttle/shuttle-esb/message-handler-factory.md

 void ReleaseHandler(IMessageHandler handler);
 ```

-The method will return the message handler to the pool if the message handler's `IsReusable` returns `true`; else it should be disposed of as necessary.
+The method will return the [MessageHandler] to the pool if the message handler's `IsReusable` returns `true`; else it should be disposed of as necessary.

 ### MessageTypesHandled